-Currently, Erwin Technical College is home to 24 Career Certificate Programs and additional Adult Education Programs.
-The campus is comprised of two buildings with a total area of approximately 50,000 square feet.
+The Erwin Technical College is comprised of 2 buildings with a total area of approximately 50,000 square feet.
 An elevator services the second floor of the main building, and public areas are handicapped accessible.
 Instructional areas include classrooms and laboratories/shops with equipment and supplies necessary for training students in their vocational fields.
 Computers and wireless Internet access are available throughout the building.